WentseChen/Verlog/README.md

 🛠️ Tailored for Multi-Turn RL: To address the unique challenges of multi-turn RL, we introduce a set of targeted techniques such as Dual Discounting GAE and Critic Pre-training, combined with carefully tuned hyperparameters to ensure efficient and stable learning.

-📊 Validated Across Challenging Environments: Our approach has been empirically validated on diverse environments characterized by long horizons and high episode length variance, including BabyAI, BabaIsAI, and Crafter.
-It consistently demonstrates stable learning dynamics and strong performance out of the box.
-For instance, in Crafter, episode lengths range from 70 to 400 steps, with an average around 190.

 ## Main Results